 They have reason to believe that water filters produced by several leading companies are defectively designed and can crack, leak and/or drip, causing flooding and property damage.
-The attorneys believe these companies can be sued and need to hear from people who own under-sink water filters to continue their investigations.
+The attorneys believe these companies can be sued through a class action lawsuit, but first need to hear from people who own under-sink water filters to continue their investigation.

 It’s believed that certain filters are designed in a way that allows stress to fall unevenly on their polymer casings, which hold the filters in place.
 This means that water pressure isn’t evenly distributed throughout the products, leaving the plastic casings or housings prone to failure.

 Creeping occurs when the plastic casing (also known as the “canister” or “housing”) shifts due to a weakness in the material.
 This can cause the filters to lose their shape and, in some cases, their watertight seals.
 If the canister cracks or creeps, any leaks can render the device inoperable and may lead to flooding and property damage.